amr-abdelhamid/refbook/manuscript/intro.md

 The story is back in 2009 when I first started helping organizations and coaching teams to adopt Agile.
 While working with several teams, we have faced lots of problems working with team and organization trying to adopt agile while their code is extremely poor.
 This was a show stopper, and teams suffered from frequent code failures and intermittent outages.
 Such code was literally stopping them from transitioning to shorter iterations or even smaller releases.

+## Why refactoring matters?
+In the 90’s, 70 billion of the 100 billion expenditure on software products are spent on maintenance; and 60% of which is consumed to locate defective code [1].
+Using simple algebra, reducing the amount of time to locate defective code by 30% would reduce the overall expenditure on software by 15%, which is huge improvement.

+## How to refactor - the "old" way

+* Re-write the whole
+* Technical hero
+* As per the book
+* Try-retry

 ## Observations from unsuccessful attempts to refactoring

 Over the course of several years, I have struggled with teams to refactor their application code to be easier to understand and cheaper to modify.
 I have to say that most of the attempts failed.
 These are some of the observations, or rather surprises of the failed attempts: